-The Pro-Tip: Serve over a bed of brown rice if you want to incorporate a healthy grain to the meal.
+The Pro-Tip: Serve over a bed of brown rice if you want to incorporate a healthy grain into the meal.

-The Hero Ingredient: Herbs like parsley, thyme, oregano, and paprika make this easy sheet pan recipe come to life.
-Combined with salmon, asparagus, and potatoes, these seasonings bring out the natural flavor of the dish, along with a tasty basil chimichurri.
+The Hero Ingredient: Herbs and spices like parsley, thyme, oregano, and paprika make this easy sheet pan recipe come to life.
+Combined with salmon, asparagus, and potatoes, these seasonings bring out the dish's natural flavor, along with a tasty basil chimichurri.